fioprotocol/fio-devhub/_docs/protocol/network_peer.md

 1. Sync the node’s LIB from the nearest common ancestor + 1 up to the peer’s LIB.
 2. Sync the node’s head from the nearest common ancestor + 1 up to the peer’s head.

 Therefore, the node’s LIB block is updated first, followed by the node’s head block.

-#### 3.3.1.
-LIB Catch-Up Mode
-Case 1 above, where the node’s LIB block needs to catch up with the peer’s LIB block, is depicted in the below diagram, before and after the sync (Note: inapplicable branches have been removed for clarity):

-In the above diagram, the node’s local chain syncs up with the peer’s local chain by appending finalized blocks 91 and 92 (the peer’s LIB) to the node’s LIB (block 90).
-Note that this discards the temporary fork consisting of blocks 91n, 92n, 93n.
-Also note that these nodes have an “n” suffix (short for node) to indicate that they are not finalized, and therefore, might be different from the peer’s.
-The same applies to unfinalized blocks on the peer; they end in “p” (short for peer).
-After syncing, note that both the LIB (lib) and the head block (hb) have the same block number on the node.

-#### 3.3.2.
-Head Catch-Up Mode
-After the node’s LIB block is synced with the peer’s, there will be new blocks pushed to either chain.
-Case 2 above covers the case where the peer’s chain is longer than the node’s chain.
-This is depicted in the following diagram, which shows the node and the peer’s local chains before and after the sync:

-In either case 1 or 2 above, the syncing process in the node involves locating the first common ancestor block starting from the node’s head block, traversing the chains back, and ending in the LIB blocks, which are now in sync (see 3.3.1.
-LIB Catch-Up Mode).
-In the worst case scenario, the synced LIBs are the nearest common ancestor.
-In the above diagram, the node’s chain is traversed from head block 94n, 93n, etc. trying to match blocks 94p, 93p, etc. in the peer’s chain.
-The first block that matches is the nearest common ancestor (block 93n and 93p in the diagram).
-Therefore, the following blocks 94p and 95p are retrieved and appended to the node’s chain right after the nearest common ancestor, now re-labeled 93n,p (see 3.3.3.
-Block Retrieval process).
-Finally, block 95p becomes the node’s head block and, since the node is fully synced with the peer, the node switches to in-sync mode.

-#### 3.3.3.
-Block Retrieval
-After the common ancestor is found, a sync request message is sent to retrieve the blocks needed by the node, starting from the next block after the nearest common ancestor and ending in the peer’s head block.

-To make effective use of bandwidth, the required blocks are obtained from various peers, rather than just one, if necessary.
-Depending on the number of blocks needed, the blocks are requested in chunks by specifying the start block number and the end block number to download from a given peer.
-The node uses the list of block states to keep track of which blocks each peer has, so this information is used to determine which connected peers to request block chunks from.
-This process is depicted in the diagram below:

-When both LIB and head blocks are caught up with respect to the peer, the operation mode in the Sync Manager is switched from catch-up mode to in-sync mode.

 ### 3.4.
 Mode Switching
 Eventually, both the node and its peer receive new fresh blocks from other peers, which in turn push the blocks to their respective local chains.
 This causes the head blocks on each chain to advance.
 Depending on which chain grows first, one of the following actions occur:

 - The node sends a catch up request message to the peer with its head block info.
 - The node sends a catch up notice message to inform the peer it needs to sync.

 In the first case, the node switches the mode from in-sync to head catchup mode.
 In the second case, the peer switches to head catchup mode after receiving the notice message from the node.
 In practice, in-sync mode is short-lived.
-In a busy EOSIO blockchain, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.
+In a busy blockchain, nodes spend most of their time in catchup mode validating transactions and syncing their chains after catchup messages are received.

 4. Protocol Algorithm
 The p2p protocol algorithm runs on every node, forwarding validated transactions and validated blocks.
-Starting EOSIO v2.0, a node also forwards block IDs of unvalidated blocks it has received.
 In general, the simplified process is as follows:

 1. A node requests data or sends a control message to a peer.
 2. If the request can be fulfilled, the peer executes the request; repeat 1.

 The data messages contain the block contents or the transaction contents.
 The control messages make possible the syncing of blocks and transactions between the node and its peers (see Protocol Messages).
 In order to allow such synchronization, each node must be able to retrieve information about its own state of blocks and transactions as well as that of its peers.

 ### 4.1.
 Node/Peers Status